Tax Residency · Personal Tax · Q1 2025

 • Maintain a permanent residential property in Cyprus (owned or rented)

 The 183-day rule requires no business connection or property.
 It applies to individuals living primarily in Cyprus.
 The 60-day rule is designed for internationally mobile individuals who split their time across multiple jurisdictions.
+From January 2026, Cyprus removed the requirement that an individual must not hold tax residency in another country.
+Individuals can now qualify under the 60-day rule while remaining tax resident elsewhere.

 05 Combined Benefits

-Non-dom and other Cyprus tax exemptions
+Non-Dom and other Cyprus tax exemptions

 • Dividend exemption from income tax.
 Dividends are exempt from personal income tax regardless of domicile status.
 For non-doms, the additional SDC exemption means dividends are entirely tax-free.